2:260 Uniform Grievance Policy

 The Superintendent shall appoint a Nondiscrimination Coordinator to manage the District’s efforts to provide equal opportunity employment and educational opportunities and prohibit the harassment of employees, students, and others.
 The Nondiscrimination Coordinator also serves as the District’s Title IX Coordinator.

-The Superintendent has designated the Assistant Superintendent for Administration and Personnel and the Assistant Superintendent for Student Services to implement the District’s Uniform Complaint Procedure.
+The Superintendent has designated the Assistant Superintendent for Administration and Personnel and the Associate Superintendent for Curriculum and Instruction to implement the District’s Uniform Complaint Procedure.
 The District’s Nondiscrimination Coordinator may be appointed as one of the Complaint Managers.
-Please refer to Exhibit 2:260-E, Complaint Managers/Nondiscrimination Coordinator.
+Please refer to Exhibit 2:260-E, Complaint Managers/Nondiscrimination and Title IX Coordinator.

 ADOPTED: November 22, 2004